 Another important factor in deciding what to take with you is how much space you’ll have in your new home.
 If you’re moving to a smaller place, then you’ll need to take with you only what will fit in your new residence.
 It’s a good idea to measure your furniture, draw up a floor plan, and make a layout of where your furniture will go.
 This can help you figure out if you need to get rid of certain pieces of furniture.

 Once you start the process of selling your home, buying a new place, packing and moving, you may feel quite stressed and anxious.
 These feelings are natural and not surprising considering all of the changes you’re experiencing.

 Sometimes, just having the listening ear of a family member or a close friend can really help.
 You can also seek outside help from professionals.
-The senior moving specialists with the Long-Term Living Association have a social worker background to provide support and listening skills during this time of change.
+The Long-Term Living Association has a team of experts from across the aging spectrum available to provide support and assistance during this time of change.

 Keep In Mind

 If you’re thinking about selling your home and have to downsize during a move, remember: